Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-We define the statistical dimension of a general convex cone to be the statistical dimension of its closure. \end{definition}
+The statistical dimension of a general convex cone is the statistical dimension of its closure. \end{definition}

-As we show in Section~\ref{sec:revisit-stat-dimen}, the statistical dimension canonically extends the linear dimension of a subspace to the class of convex cones.
-Let us highlight a few properties that support this claim.
-First, the statistical dimension of a subspace $L \subset \R^d$ satisfies
+As the name suggests, the statistical dimension reflects the dimensionality of a convex cone.
+Here are some properties that support this interpretation.
+First, the statistical dimension increases with the size of a cone.
+Indeed, for nested convex cones $C \subset K \subset \R^d$, we have the inequalities $0 \leq \delta(C) \leq \delta(K) \leq d$.
+Second, the statistical dimension of a linear subspace $L$ always satisfies

+In fact, the statistical dimension is a \emph{canonical extension} of the dimension of a linear subspace to the class of convex cones!
+Section~\ref{sec:sdim-canon} provides technical justification for the latter point, while Sections~\ref{sec:calc-stat-dimens},~\ref{sec:descent-cones}, and~\ref{sec:intr-conic-integr} establish various properties of the statistical dimension.